"Start everyday with new hope; leave bad memories behind and have faith for a better tomorrow."

 "Faith, hope, and patience are the key to things getting better.
 Just give it another day."

-Michelle is responsible for the clinical oversight, programming and clinical staffing at CPI along with participating in the development of the organization.
+Kayla is responsible for the clinical oversight, programming and clinical staffing at CPI along with participating in the development of the organization.
 One of her main goals at CPI is to work with Staff so they can help Clients make changes and reach their highest level of functioning.

 Judi Ali, RN Nurse Manager